Dealing with Patchy Grass Under Trees

 - Shade.
 During the growing months, the leaves of trees block much of the sunlight needed by grass to grow.
 This not only stunts growth, but also deprives it of nutrients.

 - Fungal disease.
-In some cases, the turf may already have fungal or bacterial problems that stop grass from growing.
+In some cases, the turf may already have fungal or bacterial diseases that stop grass from growing.
 These will need to be identified separately and treated on a wide-scale approach.

 In most instances, patchy grass can be combated successfully to revive the grass underneath trees and allow it to flourish over longer periods of time.
 Some of the remedies for dealing with patchy grass under trees include: